-Registers are marked by 9.15a.m and your child will receive a late mark if they are not in by that time.
+Registers are marked by 9.15a.m and your child will receive a late mark (L) if they are not in by that time.

 At 9.30am the registers will be closed.
-In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
+In accordance with the Regulations, if your child arrives after that time they will receive a mark (U) that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.

-Whilst there is no mandatory time for pm registration, the school will seek to take the register directly following the lunchtime period between 1pm and 1.15pm depending on Year Group in order to support safeguarding and early identification of pupils who are late to return or whom do not return.
+Whilst there is no mandatory time for pm registration, the school will seek to take the register directly following the lunchtime period between 1pm in order to support safeguarding and early indication of pupils who are late to return or whom do not return.
+If your child is present for this registration they will be marked (\).